GastonBC/AutoDimGrids/README.md

-# AutoDimGrids
+## Auto Dimension Grids

 Revit addin to automatically dimension selected grids, aligning the dimension to the top and the left.

-Select the orthogonal grids (doesn't work on grids with an angle) you want to dimension and press the button
+Select the grids (doesn't work on grids at an angle yet) you want to dimension and press the button

 Doesn't matter if the ends of the grids are aligned or not